-The Incentive Compensation and Equity Award Programs are discretionary and do not obligate the Company to make an award nor entitle employees to receive an award.
+(1) The Incentive Compensation and Equity Award Programs are discretionary and do not obligate the Company to make an award nor entitle employees to receive an award.
 Eligibility to participate in the Programs does not guarantee receipt of an award and receiving an annual award does not guarantee receipt of an award in the future.
 Any awards that are made may be higher or lower than the targets mentioned above.
-Targets may be amended at the discretion of the Company at any time without prior notice.
+Targets may be amended at the discretion of the Compensation and Leadership Development Committee of the Board of Directors at any time without prior notice.